boylesoftware/x2node-tutorial/src/TUTORIAL.md

     ...
 ```

-For now, you can create empty handler extensions and we will fill them in as we progress through the tutorial.
+We recommend keeping each endpoint handler extension in its own file under the project folder: `lib/handlers`. *Note: endpoint handler extension file names differentiated between collections (ending with 's') and individual resources (not ending with 's').* For now, you can create 6 empty handler extensions as specified above, and we will fill them in as we progress through the tutorial.
 For example, an empty handler extension for products `lib/handlers/products.js`, would be:

 ```javascript
 'use strict';